nextflow-io/training/docs/nf_templates/4_anatomy.md

 ## New features as of nf-core/tools version 2.13

-The groovy code that use to live in the `lib` folder has been moved to `subworkflows/`.
+The groovy code that used to live in the `lib` folder has been moved to `subworkflows/`.
 Moving this code has made it easier to find, modify, and test.
-Importantly, its modular and is paving the way for a more flexible template in the future.
+Importantly, it's modular and is paving the way for a more flexible template in the future.